Kushal1703/Kushal/README.md

 ## Usage

-1. Run the setup script to install the necessary packages:
+1. Start the voice assistant by running the main script:
     ```bash
-    sudo apt-get install sqlite3
-    pip install pyaudio langchain langchain_community openai langchain_experimental pydub simpleaudio sounddevice soundfile
+    streamlit run app.py
     ```

-2. Start the voice assistant by running the main script:
-    ```bash
-    python voice_sellers_model.ipynb
-    ```

-3. Speak your fashion-related query, and the assistant will respond with personalized recommendations.
+2. Speak your fashion-related query, and the assistant will respond with personalized recommendations.
-4. Please use your openai api key in the app.py file.
+3. Please use your openai api key in the app.py file.

-Certainly!
-Here's an improved version of the **Methodology** section for your README file:

 ---